symbuzzer/chopin-global-flasher/README.md

 -Double click to run *.bat file and follow instructions

 NOTES:
--Works all MIUI roms included 14,13 and 12
+-Works all MIUI roms included 14,13 and 12.
+Also works VIETSUB custom roms.
 -Device should be bootloader unlocked
 -You can download Android Platform Tools from: https://developer.android.com/studio/releases/platform-tools